KBryt/AirBnB_clone/web_static/README.md

-This is a directory for my HTML and CSS
+This is a directory for my HTML and CSS.